Flutterando/routefly/README.md

 Access the dynamic parameter (id) on the page using `Routefly.query['id']`.

 You can also access segment parameters using Routefly.query.params, e.g., `Routefly.query.params['search']` for `/product?search=Text`.

-## Dynamic Routes

-When you don't know the exact segment names ahead of time and want to create routes from dynamic data, you can use Dynamic Segments that are filled in at request time, just put the dynamic segment in the folder name in brackets.
-Ex: `[id]`, `[slugs]`...

-Imagine that you want to access a user for editing that needs an id.
-Create the page using the dynamic segment: `lib/app/users/[id]/user_page.dart`.
-This will generate the route path `/users/[id]`.

 ## Custom Transition